DYNY-TV

-DYNY-DTV channel 42 was a UHF television station owned by Information Broadcast Unlimited (IBU) and operated by Breakthrough and Milestones Productions International (BMPI), the network's content provider and marketing arm and Christian religious organization Members Church of God International (MCGI).
+DYNY-TV channel 42 was a UHF television station owned by Information Broadcast Unlimited (IBU) and operated by Breakthrough and Milestones Productions International (BMPI), the network's content provider and marketing arm and Christian religious organization Members Church of God International (MCGI).
 The station's transmitter is located in Jordan, Guimaras with the power of 5,000 watts.
 This station was permanently off the air.